 They probably aren’t.

 Nowadays times are sophisticated: some orgs go through (regular) merger and acquisition changes, mostly to pretty up the balance sheets and to improve the investor relations portfolio and the ratings.
-This also shifts a lot of assets back and forth. – Assets, that have risks associated to them.
+This also shifts a lot of assets back and forth. – Assets, that have risks associated with them.

 That means that the clocks are ticking when it comes to information security compliance, but you don’t have to immediately treat all the “new” risks.
-Yes, this is a form of accumulation of technical dept. No, it’s not necessarily a compliance issue.
+Yes, this is a form of accumulation of technical debt.
+No, it’s not necessarily a compliance issue.
 Unless it’s able to cause severe damage to one business, leading to an existential disruption.
 That’s another story and beyond InfoSec compliance.